IsaiahJTurner/AlisonsBakery/README.md

 - No rate limiting

 ## DMCA / Copyright
 All of the images displayed on this site are covered by their own individual copyrights.
-If you own the rights to any image displayed on this site simply email me at copyright.alisonsbakery@isaiahjturner.com to have it removed.
+If you own the rights to any image displayed on this site simply email me at copyright.Allisonsbakery@isaiahjturner.com to have it removed.

 ## License
 Copyright (c) 2016 Isaiah Turner.
 All rights reserved.
-Alison's Bakery has not been released under any open source license.
+Allison's Bakery has not been released under any open source license.
 If you are interested in using any part of this application, please email me.